 The Company computes net loss per share in accordance with Statement of Financial Accounting Standards No. 128, Earnings per Share.
 Net loss per share is based upon the weighted average number of common shares outstanding during the period.
-Common equivalent shares from unexercised stock options and common shares expected to be issued under the Company's employee stock purchase plan are excluded from the computation, as their effect is anti-dilutive.
+Diluted loss per share includes common equivalent shares from unexercised stock options and common shares expected to be issued under the Company's employee stock purchase plan.
+For all periods presented, diluted loss per share does not include the impact of potential common shares outstanding, as the impact of those shares is anti-dilutive.